 You can ask Health Choice Arizona to make a decision faster, if waiting 30 days would seriously harm your health, life, or your ability to reach, get back, or keep functioning at a maximum level.
 Health Choice Arizona will let you know if they agree that a fast decision must be made.
 If Health Choice Arizona does not agree that a fast decision needs to be made, we will call you to let you know that we will make a decision within 30 days.
 We will also tell you how to file a grievance if you disagree.
 We will also send you a letter telling you that your request for a fast appeal is denied.
-If Health Choice Arizona will call you in within 72 hours and tell you on the telephone.
+If Health Choice Arizona makes a fast decision, we will try to call you on the telephone.
+Health Choice Arizona will call you in within 72 hours and tell you their Appeal decision.
 Health Choice Arizona will also send you a letter within three (3) working days telling you the decision.
 This letter is called a Notice of Expedited Appeal Resolution.